18F/golang_workshop_irl_2016/chapters/ch03/README.md

 ```

 #### Mux
 We need a multiplexer to route the various calls.
+Put this in the top of the `main` function before all other calls.

 ```go
 mux := http.NewServeMux()